-The department of religion houses both the biblical studies and leadership studies disciplines as part of the college, and serves both undergraduate and graduate programs within professional studies.
+The Division of Theology houses both the biblical studies and leadership studies disciplines as part of the college, and serves both undergraduate and graduate programs within professional studies.
 The curriculum for the religion major is administered through concentrations in biblical studies, Christian formation and discipleship, intercultural studies, pastoral leadership studies, and youth leadership studies.
-In addition, an option in general Christian studies allows students to choose any religion electives for the major without having to select a particular concentration.
+In addition, an option in general Christian studies allows students to choose any theology electives for the major without having to select a particular concentration.

 In addition to the religion core requirements, this concentration will give students a foundation in beginning Greek and Hebrew Studies.